Curious about PitE or have questions about classes?

 Either 1) declare at the end of an information session or 2) meet with a peer advisor for an informal information session and declare.

 Schedule an Information Session, Dates & Times

 Ari is from Ann Arbor, Michigan, but grew up in the Netherlands and England.
 She is double majoring in Environment and English and specializing in environmental communications.
-Ari is participating in the Honors Summer Fellowship and will soon be conducting her PitE thesis research.
+Ari is participating in the Honors Summer Fellowship and conducting her PitE thesis research.

 Students that have declared the PitE Major or a PitE Minor can make an appointment with a PitE Academic Advisor.
 Students shoud make an appointment for advising on:

 - PitE Practical Experience

 - Specializations (for majors)

 Jaime is from Flint, MI and has worked at the University of Michigan for over fourteen years with twelve years of experience advising undergraduate students.
 This is her tenth year in PitE.
 Her academic interests are in the social sciences, including history, politics and policy, environmental studies, and women's studies.

 Chris is from Ann Arbor, MI and has worked at the University of Michigan and the University of Wisconsin in undergraduate admissions and student services.
 He is interested in sustainable foods and cooking as well as improving bike infrastructure to increase recreational riders and commuters.